Search

 extra virgin olive oil

 Extra virgin olive oil, or EVOO, is hands-down the number one choice of most doctors and respected health experts.
 If it can be organic extra virgin oil, it’s even better.
 Although pure olive oil is about 20% saturated fat, the other 80% is a monounsaturated fat called oleic acid.
 Many studies show oleic acid reduces inflammation throughout the body (inflammation being the driver of all disease) and may even have extra benefits of protecting against certain cancers.
 Olive oil is also high in antioxidants — those health-protecting compounds that keep organs functioning properly and slow down aging.
-Use EVOO for splashing on steamed veggies, or blend it with vinegar and spices in a marinade or dressing.
+Use EVOO to splash on steamed veggies or blend it with vinegar and spices in a marinade or dressing.
 Use light olive oil or regular olive oil for cooking where the delicate flavor of the EVOO would be lost.

 In chef parlance, extra virgin olive oil also has a fairly high smoke point, around 375°- 470°F. An oil’s smoke point is the temperature at which an oil or fat chemically changes from beneficial to detrimental to health.
 The higher the smoke point, the hotter the oil can become before making that turn to the dark side.
 Thus, olive oil serves a wide variety of cooking methods.
 No, it isn’t for deep frying at high temperatures, and that’s ok because it’s something we should generally avoid when cooking or eating.